Shravantiwari79/mini_project/README.md

 <br>
 author - shravan
 <br>
-this is a very basic project that gernerate random dog images
+this is a very basic project that generate random dog images